MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/app-configuration-support.md

 ## Authentication

 The library supports all forms of identity supported by the [Azure Identity Library](https://github.com/Azure/azure-sdk-for-java/tree/main/sdk/identity/azure-identity).
 Authentication can be done through configuration for connection strings and managed identity.
-All other forms of identity can be done by using the `TokenCredentialProvider`.

 ### Connection string